-The event features a parade and display of the vintage race cars that will compete over the weekend.
-There will also be displays, meet and greets, and insightful presentations, all set against the backdrop of the historic Frick Fine Arts Building beside Schenley Plaza.
+The event featured a parade and display of the vintage race cars that competed over the weekend.
+There were displays, meet and greets, and insightful presentations, all set against the backdrop of the historic Frick Fine Arts Building beside Schenley Plaza.

 Our First Car Show